eslint/eslint/docs/user-guide/getting-started.md

     "extends": "eslint:recommended"
 ```

-Because of this this line, all of the rules marked "(recommended)" on the [rules page](http://eslint.org/docs/rules) will be turned on.
+Because of this line, all of the rules marked "(recommended)" on the [rules page](http://eslint.org/docs/rules) will be turned on.
 Alternatively, you can use configurations that others have created by searching for "eslint-config" on [npmjs.com](https://www.npmjs.com/search?q=eslint-config).
 ESLint will not lint your code unless you extend from a shared configuration or explicitly turn rules on in your configuration.

 ---